techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/802-1x-authentication.md

 # Implementing 802.1x Authentication for Microsoft Teams Rooms on Windows

 For customers looking to implement 802.1x in network environments especially Zero Trust networks, Microsoft Teams Rooms for Windows offers support similar to that of other Windows devices.
 This article outlines the necessary steps for setting up and deploying 802.1x authentication.

 > [!IMPORTANT]
 > 802.1x authentication is currently not supported on Teams Rooms for Android.
-Verify your Android device's support for 802.1x on wired connections with your Teams Rooms evice OEM.
+Verify your Android device's support for 802.1x on wired connections with your Teams Rooms device OEM.

 ## Prerequisites

 Before you begin, ensure that your network devices and AAA/RADIUS server are enabled for 802.1x LAN authentication.
-Configuration details will vary depending upon your chosen vendor for these solutions.
-Note that 802.1x is currently not supported on Teams Rooms for Android due to the lack of support for LAN profiles in Intune for Android.
+Configuration details vary depending upon your chosen vendor for these solutions.
+802.1x is currently not supported on Teams Rooms for Android due to the lack of support for LAN profiles in Intune for Android.
 Refer to your device manufacturer to verify that your device can operate in a 802.1x LAN environment.

 ## Steps to Configure 802.1x Authentication